PERFUSION EDUCATION ADMISSION FAST FACTS

 3. One (1) set of official transcripts

-5. If you completed coursework from an institution outside the USA: Foreign transcripts
+5. Foreign transcripts, if you completed coursework from an institution outside the USA.

 Required by Clinical Perfusion Education